 A human-centred curriculum is constructed around the overall developmental and current needs of the student.
-Its construction would not be based primarily on academic subjects and fixed end-results or learning outcomes, though these are not ruled out.
-Instead, a human-centred curriculum focuses on developing central qualities necessary for the flourishing of the whole person.
+Its construction focuses on developing central qualities necessary for the well-being and flowering of the whole person.
 It will touch and transform the motivational, cognitive, social and affective aspects of the student’s nature.
-Such a curriculum can offer a challenging and compelling learning experience in which students are actively engaged with what they have chosen to do and to learn.
-They are therefore more likely to become self-motivated, resourceful and responsible learners.
+Such a curriculum can offer a challenging and compelling learning experience in which students are more likely to become self-motivated, resourceful and responsible.

 The human-centred approach takes into account more directly the particular nature, talents, strengths and weaknesses of the student as a focus of the learning process.
 Where possible, the curriculum will be co-constructed with the student in close consultation with a Learning Mentor and Subject Tutor.

-Direction Time: This is led by a Learning Mentor who will ideally be working with the student for the entire duration of the 3–4 years in their secondary education.
-Mentoring sessions provide a space for the student to be guided in order to internalise educational standards, identify their talents, interests and preferred field of work in later life, review their progress in learning and be gently challenged towards self-awareness and self-guidance.
+Direction Time: This is mentoring sessions during which a mentor works with the student for the entire duration of their secondary education.
+Mentoring provides a space for the student to be guided and challenged.
+It helps him/her to internalise educational standards, identify their talents, interests and preferred field of work in later life, review learning progress and develop self-awareness and responsibility.

-Cognitive Development Time: This part of the curriculum is guided by Cognitive Coaches and is devoted to critical thinking, reasoning and self-conscious understanding of how one directs one’s attention and uses one’s cognitive abilities.
+Cognitive Development Time: This is devoted to thinking, reasoning and self-conscious understanding of how one directs one’s attention and uses one’s cognitive abilities.
 It aims to cultivate the student’s capacity to listen and speak, and read and write, as well as more abstract thinking capabilities such as comprehension, systematic analysis, argumentation, deduction, criticism, questioning and making relevant connections.
-In other words, when students have opportunity to develop and expand their intelligence, they are less likely to become disaffected by the external imposed curriculum.

-Subject Time: This is taught by Academic Tutors and meets each student’s need for knowledge, skills and virtues in a more specialised area.
-When a student has an increased self-awareness and a clearer direction in life, this part of the curriculum can serve two purposes.
-First, it can enable them to connect to subject contents, which points their attention outwards.
-Second, it can help them to improve the relevant skills, attitudes and aptitudes, pointing attention inwards in a more self-reflective way.
-The latter is also being developed during Cognitive Development Time.
+Subject Time: This aims to meet each student’s need for knowledge, skills and qualities in a more specialised area.
+When a student has an increased self-awareness and a clearer direction in life, subject learning can serve two purposes: it enables them to connect to subject contents, and helps them to improve the relevant skills, attitudes and aptitudes in a more self-reflective way.

-General Knowledge Time: This part of the curriculum consists of brief and concentrated units that build into short, intense modules.
-These units are taught by Academic Tutors and are designed for students who are ready to learn and have sufficient background skills to understanding and benefit from the general knowledge unit.
-General Knowledge Time can be integrated with Specialist Subject Time.
+General Knowledge Time: This consists of brief and concentrated units that are designed for students who are ready to learn and have sufficient background skills to understanding and benefit from the general knowledge unit.

-Exploration Time: This part of the curriculum is organised and facilitated by the Mentors and provides opportunities for students to broaden their horizons.
+Exploration Time: This provides opportunities for students to broaden their horizons.
 It involves engaging in a full range of activities within the school, including sports and physical activities, arts, drama and music activities, clubs, academic groups, school meetings and so forth.
 It also includes experiences outside of the school, e.g. taster sessions at higher education, visits to work places, services in the community, and so on.